myself659/zku-assignments/2-week2/week2.md

 1. can harmony be the L2 for Tornado Cash like xDai? and what will need to do for it ?
 2. any plan to deploy Tornado Cash  on harmony?
-3. Tornado Cash is aim to shield transaction, is there any plan to Expand the scope of Tornado Cash's application?
+3. Tornado Cash is aimed to shield transaction, is there any plan to Expand the scope of Tornado Cash's application?

 questions for Semaphore:

 1. How to abstract protocols to meet many kinds of applications requirements?

 ## 2. [Bonus] Regarding writing and maintaining circuits for each dapp separately, what are your thoughts about using just one circuit for all dapps?
 Is that even possible?
 What is likely to be a standard in the future for developing Zk dapps?

-In theory using just one circuit for all dapps is possible , just like as an computer OS for many computer applicaion.
+In theory using just one circuit for all dapps is possible , just like as an computer OS for many computer applicaions.
 But zk dapps often require much compute, use specific circuit for the specific dapp maybe is a better option because it is easy to develop, customized.

 The standards in the future for developing Zk dapps:

 1. the standard zk VM to supply environment for zk dapps
-2. standard tools and standard libs for developping zk dapps
+2. standard tools and standard libs for developing zk dapps

 <!--
 https://hackmd.io/@HtwXZr-PTFCniCs7fWFSmQ/r1M1EMAuL